caleb531/personal-website/src/routes/about/+page.md

 #### AI

-When I need to tackle, for example, massive and unwieldy refactors, I reach for GitHub Copilot with GPT-5 Codex.
-After much experimentation—and some disheartening experiences with Sonnet 4.5—I've found Codex to be the most consistently effective model with an impressive understanding of intent.
+When I need to tackle, for example, massive and unwieldy refactors, I reach for the Codex VS Code extension with GPT-5.5.
+After much experimentation—and some disheartening experiences with Sonnet, I've found Codex to be the most consistently effective model with an impressive understanding of intent.
 Of course, I'm eager to test the future models that emerge from this nascent, volatile AI-driven market.